kunlin1013/Classification_Model/(2015) ResNet/README.md

 ### Novelty
 - Ultra-deep network structure (over 1000 layers)
 - Propose the residual block
-- Use **batch normalization** to accelerate training and discard Dropout
+- Use **batch normalization** to accelerate training and discard Dropout => after each convolution and before activation.

 ### Residual network
 1. Easy to optimize